-Our small class sizes allow students to interact frequently with professors, and to experience real world applications and networking through numerous industry events throughout the year.
+Our small class sizes allow students to interact frequently with professors, and experience real world applications and networking through numerous industry events throughout the year.
 The department benefits from an active industry advisory board that among many things, helps ensure curriculum is appropriate.
 Outside of the classroom, the downtown Computer Science building creates a tight bond with local software development companies, with many opportunities for high-paying internships and year round part-time employment.
 Graduates of Boise State’s Computer Science program enjoy a high job placement rate (95% in 2016).
 Due to the robust Boise Software Ecosystem and Boise’s quality of life, most graduates (around 90%) accept employment locally upon graduating.
-Computer Science majors are in high demand and have the highest pay of any major in the University.
+Computer Science majors are in high demand and have the highest paying salary of any major in the University.
 Check the US Department of Education scorecard website to compare salaries for majors and universities.

 What type of computer should I get?